Adi-iitd/AI-Art/README.md

 Discriminator:
 - C64-C128-C256-C512
 ```

-> *c7s1-k denote a 7×7 Convolution-InstanceNormReLU Layer with k filters and stride 1. dk denotes a 3 × 3 Convolution-InstanceNorm-ReLU layer with k filters and stride 2.
+> <p align = "justify"> <i> c7s1-k denote a 7×7 Convolution-InstanceNormReLU Layer with k filters and stride 1. dk denotes a 3 × 3 Convolution-InstanceNorm-ReLU layer with k filters and stride 2.
 Reflection padding was used to reduce artifacts.
 Rk denotes a residual block that contains two 3 × 3 convolutional layers with the same number of filters on both layer. uk denotes a 3 × 3 fractional-strided-ConvolutionInstanceNorm-ReLU layer with k filters and stride 1/2.
 Ck denote a 4 × 4 Convolution-InstanceNorm-LeakyReLU layer with k filters and stride 2.
 After the last layer, a convolution is applied to produce a 1-dimensional output. **Do not** use InstanceNorm for the first C64 layer.
-Use leaky ReLUs with a slope of 0.2*
+Use leaky ReLUs with a slope of 0.2 </i>

 #### Application - Photo generation from paintings:

-For painting → photo, they found that it was helpful to introduce an additional loss to encourage the mapping to preserve color composition between the input and output.
-In particular, they regularized the generator to be near an identity mapping when real samples
-of the target domain are provided as the input to the generator i.e.,
+<p align = "justify"> For painting → photo, they found that it was helpful to introduce an additional loss to encourage the mapping to preserve color composition between the input and output.
+In particular, they regularized the generator to be near an identity mapping when real samples of the target domain are provided as the input to the generator i.e., </p>

 ```
 Lidentity (G, F) = E[y∼pdata(y)] || G(y) − y || + E[x∼pdata(x)] || F(x) − x ||
 ```